open-kbs/openkbs/README.md

 ## Extend Frontend

-To improve your application's user interface, you can use libraries like `react-markdown` for example.
+Let's enhance your application with additional libraries and features.
+For example, to properly render chat messages with Markdown, you can integrate `react-markdown`:

+### Chat Render
 1. Add `react-markdown` to your dependencies:

    ```bash